jenniferslagt/web-app-from-scratch-1920/README.md

 2. Object.values(obj) – returns an array of values. <br>
 3. Object.entries(obj) – returns an array of [key, value] pairs.<br>
 <br>
+- I also learned more about github itself.
+For example, I added a project in which I made my planning.

 <b><i>You can go to my wiki to read more about my learning goals.</i></b>

 ## Sources